-Environmental-Related Insurance Recoveries In connection with the Fox River and other environmental sites, through December 31, 2017, NCR has received a combined gross total of approximately \$202 million in settlements reached with various of its insurance carriers.
+Environmental-Related Insurance Recoveries In connection with the Fox River and other environmental sites, through December 31, 2018, NCR has received a combined gross total of approximately \$202 million in settlements reached with various of its insurance carriers.
 Portions of many of these settlements agreed in the 2010 through 2013 timeframe are payable to a law firm that litigated the claims on the Company's behalf.
-Some of the settlements cover not only the Fox River but also other environmental sites; some are limited to the Kalamazoo River site.
-Some of the settlements are directed to defense costs and some are directed to indemnity costs.
+Some of the settlements cover not only the Fox River but also other environmental sites; some are limited to either the Fox River or the Kalamazoo River site.
+Some of the settlements are directed to defense costs and some are directed to indemnity; some settlements cover both defense costs and indemnity.
+The Company does not anticipate that further material insurance recoveries specific to Kalamazoo River remediation costs will be available to it, owing to considerations under applicable Michigan law.
+Claims with respect to Kalamazoo River defense costs have now been settled, with the amounts of those settlements included in the sum reported above.

 Environmental Remediation Estimates It is difficult to estimate the future financial impact of environmental laws, including potential liabilities.
-NCR records environmental provisions when it is probable that a liability has been incurred and the amount or range of the liability is reasonably estimable.
+NCR records environmental provisions when it is probable that a liability has been incurred and the amount or range of the liability is reasonably estimable; in accordance with accounting guidance, where liabilities are not expected to be quantifiable or estimable for a period of years, the estimated costs of investigating those liabilities are recorded as a component of the reserve for that particular site.
 Provisions for estimated losses from environmental restoration and remediation are, depending on the site, based generally on internal and third-party environmental studies, estimates as to the number and participation level of other PRPs, the extent of contamination, estimated amounts for attorney and other fees, and the nature of required clean-up and restoration actions.
 Reserves are adjusted as further information develops or circumstances change.
 Management expects that the amounts reserved from time to time will be paid out over the period of investigation, negotiation, remediation and restoration for the applicable sites.
 The amounts provided for environmental matters in NCR's Consolidated Financial Statements are the estimated gross undiscounted amounts of such liabilities, without deductions for indemnity insurance, third-party indemnity claims or recoveries from other PRPs, except as qualified in the following sentences.
 In those cases where insurance carriers or third-party indemnitors have agreed to pay any amounts and management believes that collectability of such amounts is probable, the amounts are recorded in the Consolidated Financial Statements.
-For the Fox River site, as described above, assets relating to the AT&T and Nokia indemnities and to the API/BAT obligations are recorded as payment is supported by contractual agreements, public filings and/or payment history.
+For the Fox River and Kalamazoo sites, as described above, assets relating to the AT&T and Nokia indemnities and to the BAT obligations are recorded as payment is supported by contractual agreements, public filings and/or payment history.

 Guarantees and Product Warranties In the ordinary course of business, NCR may issue performance guarantees on behalf of its subsidiaries to certain of its customers and other parties.
 Some of those guarantees may be backed by standby letters of credit, surety bonds, or similar instruments.
 In general, under the guarantees, NCR would be obligated to perform, or cause performance, over the term of the underlying contract in the event of an unexcused, uncured breach by its subsidiary, or some other specified triggering event, in each case as defined by the applicable guarantee.
 NCR believes the likelihood of having to perform under any such guarantee is remote.
-As of December 31, 2017 and 2016, NCR had no material obligations related to such guarantees, and therefore its Consolidated Financial Statements do not have any associated liability balance.
+As of December 31, 2018 and 2017, NCR had no material obligations related to such guarantees, and therefore its Consolidated Financial Statements do not have any associated liability balance.